Tempora: Characterising the Time-Contingent Utility of Online Test-Time Adaptation: Introduction

-\item \textit{Pressure-specific trade-offs.} Rank instability increases with temporal pressure: under amortised evaluation, SHOT-IM~\cite{pmlr-v119-liang20a} dominates at tight budgets, while ETA~\cite{pmlr-v162-niu22a} dominates when budgets relax; correlation with the offline ranking jumps from $r_s = 0.32$ to $r_s = 0.96$ across this transition.
-This pattern holds across scenarios, with no single method dominating across pressure levels.
-Methods differ in their return on compute, and without knowing operating conditions in advance, deployable adaptation requires time-aware scaling to meet temporal constraints and anytime properties: if a device suspends adaptation early to preserve battery, the elapsed compute should have yielded gains over standard inference. \end{itemize}

 While conventional evaluation of TTA methods asks which is most accurate, Tempora reframes evaluation to ask which delivers acceptable accuracy at a viable cost.
-This revised framing informs both method selection and design.
+This revised framing informs both the selection and design of adaptation methods.
 For selection, rank instability under temporal pressure reveals winners that offline rankings obscure.
-For design, utility decompositions expose not just which methods win but why others fail, whether due to missed batches, slow responses, or unproductive overhead.
+For design, utility decompositions expose not just which methods win but why others fail.
 With this lens, adaptation can, for the first time, be systematically evaluated across the temporal constraints of real-world systems it aims to serve.